cdondrup/petri_net/doc/pnp_kb.rst

 	Inherits from :class:`AbstractAtomicUpdate`.
 Overrides the :meth:`AbstractAtomicUpdate._run` method to update the knowledge base passed in as ``kb``.
 Uses :meth:`AbstractAtomicUpdate._call_op` to resolve any possible operations or nested queries before updating the knowledge base.

-.. class:: RemoteQuery
+.. class:: RemoteUpdate

 	Inherits from :class:`AbstractAtomicUpdate`.
 Overrides the :meth:`AbstractAtomicUpdate._run` method to update the knowledge base passed in as ``external_kb``.
 Uses :meth:`AbstractAtomicUpdate._call_op` to resolve any possible operations or nested queries before updating the knowledge base.

-.. class:: Query
+.. class:: Update

 	Inherits from :class:`AbstractAtomicUpdate`.
 Overrides the :meth:`AbstractAtomicUpdate._run` method to update both the knowledge base passed in as ``kb`` first and the ``external_kb``.
 Uses :meth:`AbstractAtomicUpdate._call_op` to resolve any possible operations or nested queries before updating the knowledge bases.